School Handbook

 Policies

 The MNPS Student-Parent Handbook, found online, has important information for you and your student to review.
 The Student-Parent Handbook is easy to access, search and bookmark to review later.
 It is designed to be a reference guide you and your student can use as the school year progresses.
 The Student-Parent Handbook includes several forms that require parent/guardian review and response.
-Review and submit these forms online by Friday, September 9, 2022, at permissions.mnps.org.
+Review and submit these forms online at permissions.mnps.org.

 Inclement Weather